automated-assistant-systems/task-assistant/docs/orchestrator-1.0-tdd.md

 orchestrator-self-test.yml

-Align your existing Codex telemetry & dashboard to the schemas in §5.
+Align your existing Task Assistant telemetry & dashboard to the schemas in §5.

 Set up a dedicated test repo and start dry-runs.